SamThilmany/ILLUMINE-202401_Analysis-Pipeline/README.md

 To execute the pipeline yourself, follow these steps:

-**Setup:** Ensure you have JupyterLab with an R kernel installed.
+**Setup:** Ensure you have installed JupyterLab with an R kernel.
 For simplicity and to avoid compatibility issues, you can use [my Docker container](https://github.com/SamThilmany/JupyterLab-with-R--Docker-Environment).

 **Prepare the Code:** Download the code from this repository.
 Rename the folder (e.g., to `thilmany-etal`) and move it into the `notebooks/` directory of your JupyterLab Docker environment.